dotnet/AspNetCore.Docs/aspnetcore/web-api/advanced/formatting.md

 ## Format-specific Action Results

 Some action result types are specific to a particular format, such as <xref:Microsoft.AspNetCore.Mvc.JsonResult> and <xref:Microsoft.AspNetCore.Mvc.ContentResult>.
 Actions can return results that are formatted in a particular format, regardless of client preferences.
-For example, returning `JsonResult` returns JSON-formatted data.
-Returning `ContentResult` or a string returns plain-text-formatted string data.
+For example, returning `JsonResult` returns JSON-formatted data and returning `ContentResult` returns plain-text-formatted string data.

 An action isn't required to return any specific type.
 ASP.NET Core supports any object return value.
 Results from actions that return objects that aren't <xref:Microsoft.AspNetCore.Mvc.IActionResult> types are serialized using the appropriate <xref:Microsoft.AspNetCore.Mvc.Formatters.IOutputFormatter> implementation.
 For more information, see <xref:web-api/action-return-types>.